Bangladesh University of Engineering and Technology

-The Bangladesh University of Engineering and Technology (Bengali: বাংলাদেশ প্রকৌশল বিশ্ববিদ্যালয়), commonly known by its acronym BUET, was formerly called the East Pakistan University of Engineering and Technology (EPUET).
+The Bangladesh University of Engineering and Technology (বাংলাদেশ প্রকৌশল বিশ্ববিদ্যালয়), commonly known by its acronym BUET, was formerly called the East Pakistan University of Engineering and Technology (EPUET).
 It is a public research university located in Dhaka, the capital city of Bangladesh.
 Founded in 1876 as the Dacca Survey School and gaining university status in 1962, it is the oldest institution for the study of engineering, architecture, and urban planning in the country.
-BUET is one of the top Engineering PhD granting research universities of Bangladesh along with RUET, CUET, KUET, DUET.
+BUET is one of the five PhD granting engineering research universities of Bangladesh along with RUET, CUET, KUET, and DUET.

-A large number of BUET alumni are active in notable engineering and non-engineering roles in Bangladesh and abroad.

 History

-Nawab Bahadur Sir Khwaja Salimullah released a grant in 1902 in accordance with the wish of his late father and as an acknowledgement of this contribution, the survey school was renamed to Ahsanullah School of Engineering in 1908.
+Nawab Bahadur Sir Khwaja Salimullah released a grant in 1902 in accordance with the wish of his late father.
+In acknowledgement of this contribution, the survey school was renamed Ahsanullah School of Engineering in 1908.

 The Dacca Survey School was established in 1876 at Nalgola, west of the present Sir Salimullah Medical College campus in Old Dhaka, by the Government of Bengal during the British Raj.
 It offered two-year engineering and survey courses toward the Sub-Overseer's examination, which certified land surveyors.

 According to a report on public instruction in Bengal, on 31 March 1903, Dhaka Survey School had 117 students of which 103 were Hindus and 14 were Muslims.
 In 1908, the school started to offer three year diploma courses.
 Nawab Sir Khwaja Ahsanullah, a philanthropist and Nawab of Dhaka, endowed donations for developing the survey school.
 After his death in 1901, his son, the then Nawab of Dhaka, Sir Khwaja Salimullah released the grant in 1902 in accordance with his late father's wish.
 As an acknowledgement of this contribution, the school was renamed to Ahsanullah School of Engineering in 1908.

 The school offered three-year diploma courses in civil engineering, electrical engineering and mechanical engineering in 1908.
 In 1912, the university was moved to its present premises.
 In 1938, A. K. Fazlul Huq, the then Prime Minister of Bengal, appointed Hakim Ali as the principal of the school.

 After the partition of India in 1947, Chief Minister of East Bengal Sir Khawaja Nazimuddin approved the school to be upgraded to Ahsanullah Engineering College, as a faculty of engineering under the University of Dhaka, offering four-year bachelor's course in civil, electrical, mechanical, chemical and metallurgical engineering.

 In 1948, the government of East Bengal granted recognition to the engineering college.
 Ali became the first principal of the college.
 In 1951, TH Mathewman was appointed the next principal.
 M. A. Rashid succeeded him in 1954 as the first Bengali principal of the college and held the post until 1960.
 In 1956, a new course curriculum and the semester system were introduced at the college.